 Clarice’s music have been published in France (Editions Lemoine), Germany (Trekel), Criadores do Brasil (Brazil) and in the United States (Virtual Artists Collective Publishing), and have been performed in Europe, South America, the United States and Japan.

 Ms. Assad’s latest solo recording for the Adventure Music label is HOME, an album of original works and interpretations of Brazilian songs.
 AllMusic. com praised, “Everything here lives up to Assad’s reputation, and even furthers it; she’s a talent quite beyond compare.”
+Her new album IMAGINARIUM featuring over 40 musicians from different nationalities is scheduled to be released early this fall.

 Ms. Assad is the recipient of such awards as the Aaron Copland Award, several ASCAP awards, Meet The Composer's Van Lier Fellowship, the Franklin Honor Society, as well as a nomination from the Latin Grammy Foundation for best contemporary composition.
 She has been commissioned by Carnegie Hall, Fundação OSESP, the Chattanooga Symphony Orchestra, Concordia Chamber Players , the Albany Symphony, San Jose Chamber Orchestra, PRO MUSICA Chamber Orchestra and the New Century Chamber Orchestra, to name a few.
 She is the principal staff arranger for the New Century Chamber Orchestra, and the responsible for most of the orchestra’s musical arrangements, such as the highly praised chamber orchestra version of Mussorgsky’s Pictures at an Exhibition.